NTL Sample Archive

 • Phytoplankton have traditionally been stored wet but, a conversion to microscope slide format (some pooled samples remain in wet storage) has begun.
 The wet samples are stored on open shelving; the slide samples are stored in one of the metal “Tensco” cabinets.

-• Fish scales are stored in small envelopes, organized in card-file boxes.
-The boxes are organized by lake and year, in one of the metal “Tensco” cabinets.
+• Fish scales are stored in small envelopes, organized by lake, year, and species in card catalog drawers.

 • Dendys are wet samples, preserved in ethanol, in vials and jars.
 The samples are organized in records boxes on open shelving.